Marfeel/Decks/slides/marfeel/slides.md

 title: $ Monetization

-Marfeel helps publishers optimize their revenues through an specialized system that minimizes the number of impressions through:
+Marfeel helps publishers optimize their revenues through a specialized system that minimizes the number of impressions through:

 - Ad Dealer.
 Algorithm that A/B tests & optimizes where ad impressions should be made to maximize the CTR
 - SSP.
 Platform that decides the floor price for each impression, advertiser, device and time of the day